 Remember that this is a construction project.
 Sometimes events occur that can delay or even postpone an installation.
 Weather, traffic, or sickness can affect the schedule at any time.
 Rarely tops will break during transportation, or during the installation process.
 Hard Rock Stone Works will repair or remake the top and schedule re-installation as quickly as possible.

 While it is highly recommended we measure without existing countertops, Hard Rock Stone Works recognizes that being without a working kitchen for several weeks would be very difficult.
 Although it is more accurate to measure for the tightest fit with the existing tops removed, it is not mandatory.
 With that being said, occasionally the measure tech will not see something that becomes visible after the existing tops are removed.
 It is the customer’s responsibility to make sure that cabinets are level, in good shape and have adequate support.
-Hard Rock Stone Works does offer plumbing disconnect and reconnect services.
-You may also purchase an expedited tear out (not including any plumbing), measure and install for an additional fee.
-If you purchase an Expedited package, your countertops will be scheduled to be removed on a Monday morning, measured on Monday afternoon and installed by Thursday IF all your color and sink final decisions have already been made and are in stock.
-Any leveling or cabinet repair needed after the tear out is the responsibility of the homeowner and must be completed before we return for install.
-Hard Rock Stone Works will not disconnect any plumbing or hardwired electric or gas line!
-Those must be disconnected prior to our arrival for the tear out.
+Hard Rock Stone Works does offer countertop removal, plumbing disconnect and reconnect services.
+Hard Rock Stone Works will not disconnect a hardwired electric or gas line!
+Those must be disconnected prior to our arrival for the tear-out.
 No financial compensation or replacement will be allowed for delays in installation due to pieces being measured incorrectly if existing tops are not removed.

 Yes, Hard Rock Stone Works offers this service to all customers.
 Please contact your salesperson to determine the cost associated with this service.